DisasterNetDOTOrg/HOT-Osm-Validation/README.md

 version: "1.0.8_2012-08-13" Introduces a Red Triangle for the JOSM Validation Ways Terminates on Area Error plus some minor Style Changes

-version: "1.0.11_2014-04-13"; Introduces Intersects flagged by Green Circle and Nodes that are unconnected dispaly as a Red Triangle
+version: "1.0.11_2014-04-13"; Introduces Nodes that Intersect a Way shown by Green Circle and Nodes that are unconnected to anything display as a Red Pentagon